writetome51/get-first-last-alphabetical/README.md

 # getFirstAlphabetical(items): any

-Alphabetizes `items` and returns the first item in sorted result.
+Creates a copy of `items` re-arranged in alphabetical order and returns the
+first item in sorted result.
+Does not modify `items`.

 # getLastAlphabetical(items): any

-Alphabetizes `items` and returns the last item in sorted result.
+Creates a copy of `items` re-arranged in alphabetical order and returns the
+last item in sorted result.
+Does not modify `items`.

 For both functions:  if not every item in `items` is type 'string',